 These businesses are not just country gift shops with farm-house-themed decor.
 When you walk into one of these old country stores, you feel like you are stepping back in time with aisles of old fashioned toys, knickknacks and candies.

+North Cohocton, built in 1873.
 There is a huge bulk candy selection (350 varieties!), with candy bars and old fashioned candies that you’ve not seen on modern store shelves in a long time.

-Another family favorite, Vidler’s is nostalgic and fun.
+East Aurora, built in 1930.
+Vidler’s is nostalgic and fun.
 You could spend hours wandering around the store’s 4-connected buildings and still won’t see everything!

 A museum is open to visitors and features a big collection of antique merchandise and old store equipment along with original advertising, stories and more from the store’s history.

-(Mumford)—Established in 1976 with a focus on 19th Century life in “the village that might have been”.
+Mumford, established in 1976 with a focus on 19th Century life in “the village that might have been”.
 There are actually 2 gift shops on the village property that offer historic toys, goods, crafts, and village memorabilia.

 As a history museum, they take pride in offing chocolates and toys authentic to the 1800’s, as well as wares made right in the village.

 The building has served as a glass factory, general store, Western Union Office and Post Office, a place to vote, socialize, and watch plays until it’s closing in 1984.
 The current shop reopened in 2007 as Country Store Antiques.